bbhattacharyya/Regression/README.md

-# Regression
+# Regression: Constructing a multi-layer perceptron to regress synthetic data.
-Constructing a multi-layer perceptron to regress synthetic data In this code, we construct a multi-layer perception with pytorch to regress linear data present in fort.100 file.
+In this code, we construct a multi-layer perception with pytorch to regress linear data present in fort.100 file.
 This data has three columns, time, x and y.
 There is no vacancy in the data set.
 This code is able to regress other nonlinear coupled dataset too.
 I will upload them in future.